davidcarlisle/ll/de/more-12.md

 ---
-title: "More on: Citations and references" (German)
+title: "More on: Citations and references (German)"
 ---

 ## Dealing with non-English sorting